Aya-Jafar/Dashboard-demo/README.md

 # Dynamic Tree

-I used [Mock API](https://mockapi.io) and generate data with this structure:
+I used [Mock API](https://mockapi.io) and generated data with this structure:

 ```json
 {